ISS-SOA/hw_serializer/README.md

  tech_experience: Unix-based OS, Database, Regular Expressions, Web Design
 ```

-## YAML_to_TSV:
+## YAML to TSV:
-Create another application that can converts a YAML skills file into a TSV file!
+Create another application that can converts a YAML skills file into a TSV file.
+You would run it like this:

+`$  ruby yml_to_tsv infile.yml outfile.tsv`

 Your generated TSV file should have the correct header information in the top row.